Thuringian states: History

-During the period of the German Empire the Thuringian states each had a voice in the Bundesrat - in all eight votes (the duchies of Coburg and Gotha only had a joint vote).
-They thus formed a significant block, especially when one considers that the Kingdom of Saxony, for example, only had four votes.
-However the Thuringian states rarely agreed with one another.
-Until 1903 only five states were represented by the Weimar delegates in the Bundesrat.
+During the period of the German Empire, the Thuringian states each had a voice in the Bundesrat – in all eight votes.
+They thus formed a significant block, especially when one considers that the Kingdom of Saxony had only four votes.
+The Thuringian states, however, rarely agreed with one another.
+Until 1903, five states were represented by the Weimar delegate in the Bundesrat.
 Saxe-Coburg and Gotha had its own delegate, Saxe-Meiningen was represented by Bavaria and Reuss Elder Line by Mecklenburg-Schwerin.

-The Higher Regional Court (Oberlandesgericht) of Jena was, according to the new Imperial Court Constitution Act (Reichsgerichtsverfassungsgesetz) of 1 October 1878 the only institution, that was responsible for all the Thuringian states.
-Only Schwarzburg-Sondershausen fell under the jurisdiction of the Oberlandesgericht in Naumburg.
-A second common institution was the University of Jena with the Ernestine duchies as their sponsor states.
-From 1817 the Duchy of Saxe-Coburg was no longer part of them.
+The Higher Regional Court (Oberlandesgericht) of Jena was, according to the new Imperial Court Constitution Act (Reichsgerichtsverfassungsgesetz) of 1 October 1878, the only institution that was responsible for all the Thuringian states, except for Schwarzburg-Sondershausen, which fell under the jurisdiction of the Oberlandesgericht in Naumburg.
+A second common institution was the University of Jena with the Ernestine duchies as their sponsor states, although from 1817 the Duchy of Saxe-Coburg was no longer part of them.